Southern needs alumni volunteers like you to offer the most effective programs and services possible. Here's how you can help:

 - Join one of the Alumni Association committees; they would love your help.

-- Volunteer at any of our events including Homecoming, the Distinguished & Outstanding Alumni Awards or other events.
+- Volunteer at any of our events including Homecoming, Network events, the Celebration of Philanthropy or other events.

 - Be a mentor to our students - call the Office of Alumni Relations for details.
 The Alumni Mentoring Program is currently being developed with Career Services and will need your input.